By Paul Taylor

-Fibromyalgia hair loss is just one of many symptoms this disorder can cause.
+Hair loss is just one of many symptoms fibromyalgia can cause.

 A definitive reason for fibromyalgia is not known.
 However, some experts believe its cause could be due to any of the following: